afintech510/Host-Hampton/replit.md

 ## Overview

 This is a full-stack party booking application built for "Host Hampton" - a children's party planning service.
-The application features a modern React frontend with a step-by-step booking form and an Express.js backend with database integration.
-It's designed to capture party bookings with detailed information about party themes, add-ons, child details, and contact information.
+The application features a modern React frontend with both a marketing landing page and a step-by-step booking form, plus an Express.js backend with database integration.
+The marketing page showcases themed party options and funnels users to the detailed booking form to capture party information including themes, add-ons, child details, and contact information.

 ## User Preferences